besmera/besmera.github.io/src/F17-CSCI355/1-SQLPart1.md

 INSERT INTO Tweet (text, user) SELECT "I have 20,000 girlfriends, all around the world.", id FROM User where name = "Justin Timberlake";

+SELECT SLEEP(1);

+INSERT INTO Tweet (text, user) SELECT "Sorry losers and haters, but my I.Q. is one of the highest -and you all know it!
+Please don't feel so stupid or insecure,it's not your fault", id FROM User where name = "Donald Trump";

 ```

 ## M:N JOIN Twitter

-1. Insert data into `Follow` for who Barack Obama should be following.
+1. Insert data into `Follow` for who Donald Trump should be following.
 Remember he is incredibly busy so don't add everyone.
 Also recall that the twitter relationship is not reciprocal.

-2. Write the SQL statement that would be neccessary to display the twitter feed for Barack Obama.
+2. Write the SQL statement that would be neccessary to display the twitter feed for Donald Trump.
 Recall that order is not guaranteed.

-3. Add a `Tweet` for someone who you had Barack Obama follow and someone who he did not follow.
+3. Add a `Tweet` for someone who you had Donald Trump follow and someone who he did not follow.

 4. Rerun your SQL statement to show the twitter feed.